kevin0216/coscup-2025/content/en/participate/attendee.md

 - [Link to cafeteria info](https://github.com/COSCUP/NTUST-Foodlist)

-We apologize that we couldn't complete the Taiwan Food Guide before the conference this year.
-However, we found some good content that we hope will make your visit special, especially if you're coming from another country to attend COSCUP!
+We also found some good content that we hope will make your visit special, especially if you're coming from abroad to attend COSCUP!

 - [Enjoy The Local Delights and Diverse Global Cuisines - WordCamp Asia 2024](https://asia.wordcamp.org/2024/taste-of-taiwan/)
 - [Taiwan Tourism Administration, MOTC](https://eng.taiwan.net.tw/)